Immunization: You Call the Shots-Module Five-Influenza

 CME: The Centers for Disease Control and Prevention is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.

-The Centers for Disease Control and Prevention designates this Enduring for a maximum of 1.25 AMA PRA Category 1 Credits™.
+The Centers for Disease Control and Prevention designates this Enduring activity for a maximum of 1.25 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 CNE: The Centers for Disease Control and Prevention is accredited as a provider of Continuing Nursing Education by the American Nurses Credentialing Center's Commission on Accreditation.